vmikeska/myblog/input/posts/create-programming-blog-without-database-cms-static-site-generator.md

 On top of that, I was surprised by the super-crazy pricing policy of these services.
 Wordpress.com costs around $400 a year, Ghost is even slighly more pricy.
 So to create an account directly in a branded CMS was not a way due to the very high price for a non-profit blog.

-At this point it was already clear that if to use any of the open source CMS, it would be Wordpress.
-Other CMS didn't have Markdown support.
+Altough at this point it was already clear that if to use any of the open source CMS, it would be Wordpress.
+Other CMS didn't have any promissing Markdown plugins, on the Wordpress I found at least one.

-Branded accouts were too expensive, but there can be found hosting providers on the market which offers deploying a custom instance for much acceptable price, around $180 a year.
+Branded accouts are too expensive, but there can be found hosting providers on the market which offers deploying a custom instance for much acceptable price, around $180 a year.

 Seemed like that could be it, houndreds of blog templates available, thousands of plug-ins.
 And after couple of clicks you can start to work on your content right away, your blog is already finished on 95%.